iutools/iutools/doc/README-install.md

     }
     '

-Once you have successfully completing the _load_corpus_ and _load_translation_memory_ commands, you should be able to use the full range of Command Line Interface commands.

 ### Install and Configure the web apps

 If you don't plan to use the _iutools_ web apps, then you are done.